Jones Matrix Characterization of Optical Elements via Evolutionary Algorithms: Mathematical Background and Physical Phenomena

 By convention, the axis of propagation is chosen to be the $z$-axis from negative to positive, so $\mathbf{\hat{k}}=\mathbf{\hat{z}}$.
 This means that the electric field is restricted to the $x$- and $y$-axis, and so $\mathbf{\hat{k}}\cdot\mathbf{r}=z$ (where $\mathbf{r}$ is the position vector).
 Additionally, $\mathbf{E}_0$ is a complex vector, so each of its components can be written in polar form.
 Without loss of generality, we can study the time evolution of the electric field in the plane situated at $z=0$.
 Thus, $\mathbf{E}(z=0,t)$ can be written as

-where the inner-most product is a normalized vector.
-The time variation of this vector draws what is commonly known as the polarization ellipse or the polarization state of light.\footnote{We are using the convention typically used in Optics, where the phase decreases with time and increases with space (i.e., $kz-\omega t$).}
+where $\mathbf{E}_0$ in the first equality is a normalized vector.
+The time variation of this vector draws what is commonly known as the polarization ellipse or the polarization state of light\footnote{We are using the convention typically used in Optics, where the phase decreases with time and increases with space (i.e., $kz-\omega t$).}.

 In 1941, Jones~\cite{Jones} developed the Jones vector formalism, where polarization states are represented by a time independent complex vector drawn from Eq.~(\ref{Eq:E(t)}).
 Meaning that we can describe the polarization state of a polarized beam of light as